Generative Modeling of Weights: Generalization or Memorization?: Intrinsic Dimension of Image and Weight Data

 Since the Maximum Likelihood Estimator requires the data to be independent and identically distributed (i.i.d.), we use only the weight checkpoint from the last epoch of each run to ensure that samples are i.i.d..
 To align the image datasets we use with the datasets used to train the classification model checkpoints from Hyper-Representations, we resize all images to 28$\times$28.

 \paragraph{Images and weights}.
 Table~\ref{tab:mle_raw} shows the intrinsic dimensions of image and weight datasets, measured with different values of hyperparameter $k$.
-We observe that across all that for all datasets and values of $k$, MLE consistently estimates much higher intrinsic dimensions for model weights than for images.
+We observe that, for all datasets and values of $k$, MLE consistently estimates much higher intrinsic dimensions for model weights than for images.

 \paragraph{Neural representations}.
-Aside from raw data, intrinsic dimension measures have also been used to inspect the neural representations of data~\cite{ansuini2019intrinsic,yin2024characterizing}.
+Aside from raw data, intrinsic dimension measures have also been used to inspect the neural representations of data~\citep{ansuini2019intrinsic,yin2024characterizing}.
 Here, we use the estimators to quantify the intrinsic dimensions required for neural networks to capture the image and weight distributions.
 Concretely, we extract latent representations from autoencoders trained on model weights and images.
-For weight data, we use the pre-trained autoencoder from Hyper-Representations~\cite{schurholt2021self, schurholt2022hyper}.
+For weight data, we use the pre-trained autoencoder from Hyper-Representations~\citep{schurholt2021self, schurholt2022hyper}.
 For image data, we train a separate autoencoder with the same architecture, latent dimensions, and objectives.

 Table~\ref{tab:mle_emb} presents the MLE estimates for these latents.
 Consistent with our observation on raw data, the neural representations of weights have higher intrinsic dimensions than those of images.
 Interestingly, the neural representations of images have higher dimension estimates than raw images.
-This aligns with the ``hunchback'' pattern reported in prior work~\cite{ansuini2019intrinsic,yin2024characterizing}, where intrinsic dimension is low at the input layer due to dominant yet redundant features in images, but peaks in middle layers.
+This aligns with the ``hunchback'' pattern reported in prior work~\citep{ansuini2019intrinsic,yin2024characterizing}, where intrinsic dimension is low at the input layer due to dominant yet redundant features in images, but peaks in middle layers.

 \paragraph{Discussion}.
 Our results suggest that weight data have higher intrinsic dimensions than images, both in raw forms and neural representations.
-Although prior theoretical work has identified a negative relationship between the intrinsic dimensionality of data and the generalization of diffusion models~\cite{chen2023score, oko2023diffusion}, it is currently unclear whether the memorization in generative models of weights we observed is directly linked to the higher intrinsic dimensions of weight data.
+Although prior theoretical work has identified a negative relationship between the intrinsic dimensionality of data and the generalization of diffusion models~\citep{chen2023score, oko2023diffusion}, it is unclear whether the memorization in generative models of weights we observed is directly linked to the higher intrinsic dimensions of weight data.